42mypark/little-penguin/README.md

 - make a simple misc device driver.
 - implement the read and write functions.
 - the misc device node should show up in /dev/fortytwo.

+### Assignment 07
+- learn what debugfs is and how to use it.

+### Assignment 09
+- learn procfs, mountpoint, directory listing, etc...